bernard-elhagin/foto_szkolenie/agenda.md

     - modes: Av, Tv, P, M

-    - focal length - ogniskowa (also affects depth of field)
+    - focal length - ogniskowa (also affects depth of field, not really though)

     - why phones are bad for photography (no depth of field control, tiny sensor)